General advice for students, staff and visitors

 You can visit the Public Health England blog for more information.

-Working with teams across the University, we have been developing a comprehensive plan in response to the Covid-19 outbreak.
+We have developed comprehensive plans in response to the Covid-19 outbreak.
 All of our planning and decision-making has been informed by risk assessment, following the guidance from the UK Government and the Health and Safety Executive, together with our own University policies.

 Bespoke Covid-secure signage – including wall and floor markers outlining social distancing requirements, one-way flows to reduce congestion and occupancy protocols in lifts, laboratories and teaching rooms – has been installed across campus, as well as signage indicating the need to keep hands clean and the requirement to wear a face covering.